 You’ll only need to water when the soil is dry a few inches down.

 In the spring and summer water deeply until it runs out of the bottom, and drain off any excess.
-In the fall and winter, wait until the soil is completely dry.
+In the fall and winter, wait until it’s completely dry.

 The best temperature for growing Sansevieria is between 55-85°F. When it falls below 50°F, they can start to suffer.